 Family offices exist all across the world and have accounts at large and small financial institutions alike.
 In instances where the core accounting and investment platform doesn’t have a direct integration with a particular institution, third-party data aggregators are an excellent supplement.
 In cases where your vendor does not have an already established direct data feed, a data aggregator can be leveraged.
 Data aggregators link with thousands of additional banks, custodians and brokerage firms, allowing family offices and financial institutions to retrieve the necessary data points to ensure that the family’s complete set of financial holdings is accounted for and reported on properly.

 Want to learn more?
-Find out how your family office or financial institution can leverage SEI Archway's accounting, investment data aggregation and reporting solution to tightly integrate your operations and start building a robust technology ecosystem.
+Find out how your family office or financial institution can leverage our accounting, investment data aggregation and reporting solution to tightly integrate your operations and start building a robust technology ecosystem.

 Paul Francis is currently a member of the SEI Archway team serving as the first point of contact for prospective clients interested in the firm's software and service solutions.
 He is responsible for conducting initial product demonstrations to professionals within financial institutions as well as collecting industry feedback and trends to further SEI Archway’s product development and innovation.
 Prior to this role, Paul was a member of the Client Relations team where he was the subject matter expert on data integrations resulting in streamlined internal processes for monitoring data feeds and improved efficiency in addressing integration-related inquiries.

 Paul holds a Bachelor of Science in Finance and Entrepreneurship from Ball State University.
 Outside of work, he enjoys spending time on the lake and traveling with his wife and their two dogs.

 Product Solutions Manager